Meteroid Helps You Design Billable Metrics That Reflect Your Business Model

 Count distinct users, sessions, or custom identifiers.

-For true account-level or per-user pricing.
+For account-level or per-user pricing.

 For advanced use cases, Meteroid lets you segment metrics to apply different prices based on different attributes.

-Types of Segmentation Meteroid supports:
+Types of segmentation Meteroid supports:

 Single Dimension: Vary pricing by one attribute (e.g.,

-Try Meteroid’s Metering Engine
+Try Meteroid's metering engine

 Metering is the process of collecting, measuring, and recording how customers use your product over time.
 In Meteroid, billable metrics form the foundation for usage-based pricing.

-Think of a metric as a stream of usage events—like “GB stored,” “messages sent,” or “support tickets resolved.”
+Think of a metric as a stream of usage events, like "GB stored," "messages sent," or "support tickets resolved."

-How Billable Metrics Work in Meteroid
+How billable metrics work in Meteroid

 You send your product's usage data to Meteroid via API.
-Then, Meteroid aggregates this raw usage into billable metrics using logic you configure:
+Meteroid then aggregates this raw usage into billable metrics using logic you configure:

 What to count